FunkyE9th/Test/docs/BL654DongleLED.md

-2. Create an devicetree overlay
+2. Create a devicetree overlay

-   There are 2 required changes:

    - Create a directory named "boards" in the samples/basic/blinky  directory